carlolalu/rust-ilearn/README.md

 ## Structure of the repo

-The folder `WaStE` contains trash examples of draft code which is not worthy to be watched, but still testifies I poked it and played around with it.
+The folder `waste` contains trash examples of draft code which is not worthy to be watched, but still testifies I poked it and played around with it.
 The other three folders contain exercises which might not be very clean, but are worthy to be saved not as 'waste'.

 ## Sources

-- the official tokio tutorial: https://tokio.rs/tokio/tutorial , Shared state - Sharding
+- the official tokio tutorial: https://tokio.rs/tokio/tutorial , Channels

 - the oreilly book for async rust: https://www.oreilly.com/library/view/async-rust/9781098149086/     (250 pages)
 - the oreilly book for rust atomics and locks: https://marabos.nl/atomics/    (250 pages)